 It’s easy to transform an open green space like this through the use of paving slabs, edging and building in flower beds for a splash of colour.
 Think about the sort of garden furniture you would like and go bold with soft furnishings such as pillows.
 Don’t forget to add areas of shade using parasols, awnings, and tree too.

 If a colourful garden is a must, build in or leave space for flower beds that you can fill with an assortment of beautiful flora.
 Raised flower beds are especially good at breaking up open area and adding some much needed dimension to your overall décor.
 Additionally, when using flower beds to border areas, make sure to leave at least a metre between the edge of the artificial lawn and the end of the bed.
 This allows for a variety of plant sizes to grow within the flower bed, making it more interesting to the eye.

 When adding flowerpots or beds to paved areas, consider coordinating them with the colour of your slabs.
 Sandy coloured slabs work great with gentle pastel tones like soft pinks and delicate blues, whereas grey, white and black paving looks fantastic alongside bold coloured blooms in red, orange and yellow.
 Alternatively, coordinate your flowers to the seasons; soft colours such as white and pink during the spring/summer switching to brilliant reds and bright yellows in the autumn.

 Water and Fire

-Your garden is all extra space for your house and can be utilised with structures for storage, adding a guest room or just somewhere to unwind during the summer months.
-Summer houses come in a variety of shapes and sizes or can be built to your specifications.
+Gardens also serve as additional space for you to take advantage of and can be improved with residential structures for storage, as a guest room or just as somewhere to unwind during the summer months.
+Summer houses come in a variety of shapes and sizes or can be custom-built to your specifications.